Thomas Billingsley

-Sir Thomas Billingsley (1600 – c.1670/80) was a noted English horseman in the seventeenth century connected with the families of the Earls of Dorset, Thanet and Prince Rupert of the Rhine.
+Sir Thomas Billingsley (c.
+1600 – c.1670/80) was a noted English horseman in the seventeenth century connected with the families of the Earls of Dorset, Thanet and Prince Rupert of the Rhine.

 Biography

 He was born in Astley Abbotts, Shropshire, in about 1600 to Francis Billingsley and Bridget Vernon.(This Thomas Billingsley was baptised 6 April 1600 in Astley Abbots) Little is known of his childhood, but by the early 1620s he was in service with Richard Sackville, 3rd Earl of Dorset at Knole House in Kent.

 Service with Earl of Dorset

 According to John Aubrey, Billingsley taught Dorset and his retinue of 30 gentlemen to 'ride the Great Horse.'
 He was, according to Aubrey, 'the best horseman in England, and out of England no man exceeded him.'

 Whilst in service with Dorset, Aubrey stated that Billingsley used to be asked to write down the sayings of Francis Bacon whilst at the table.
 Billingsley is mentioned in Anne Clifford's description of the household of her husband Dorset and according to her, used to sit at the Parlour Table.
 When Dorset died in 1624, Billingsley was left an annuity of £30.